carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 [arg2]      ->  [(int64)
 [RETADDR]        local  ]

-moving arg1 onto the stack slot of callee function would overwrite arg2 of the caller.
+Moving arg1 onto the stack slot of callee function would overwrite arg2 of the caller.

 Possible optimizations:

- - only push those arguments to the top of the stack that are actual parameters of the caller function and have no local value in the caller
+ - Only push those arguments to the top of the stack that are actual parameters of the caller function and have no local value in the caller.

-   in above example local does not need to be pushed onto the top of the stack as it is definitetly not a caller's function parameter
+   In the above example local does not need to be pushed onto the top of the stack as it is definitely not a caller's function parameter.

- - analyse the actual parameters of the callee to see which would overwrite a caller paramter which is used by the callee and only push them onto the top of the stack
+ - Analyse the actual parameters of the callee to see which would overwrite a caller parameter which is used by the callee and only push them onto the top of the stack.

    int callee (int32 arg1, int32 arg2);
    int caller (int32 arg1, int32 arg2) {
        return callee(arg1,arg2);
    }

-   here we don't need to write any variables to the top of the stack since they don't overwrite each other
+   Here we don't need to write any variables to the top of the stack since they don't overwrite each other.

    int callee (int32 arg1, int32 arg2);
    int caller (int32 arg1, int32 arg2) {
        return callee(arg2,arg1);
    }

-   here we need to push the arguments because they overwrite each other
+   Here we need to push the arguments because they overwrite each other.

-   code for lowering directly onto callers arguments:
+   Code for lowering directly onto callers arguments:
 +  SmallVector<std::pair<unsigned, SDOperand>, 8> RegsToPass;
 +  SmallVector<SDOperand, 8> MemOpChains;
 +